haffi-one/haffi-site/README.md

 # Haffi Site

-Marketing research website for HAFFI.one
+Marketing research website for HAFFI.one.
+This is mostly for validating and research.

 ## How to run